-In the comparisons with the independent aircraft-based and TCCON data, no clear "winner" amongst the satellite products can be determined.
-While problems with the data record for CH4_S5P_SRONt towards the end of the inversion period are apparent, most of the available TCCON time series ended before the worst of this, as can be seen in the temporal coverage of the TCCON data, which is shown in Figure 15.
+In the comparisons with the independent aircraft-based and TCCON data, there is no single satellite product which clearly performs best.
+While there are some gaps towards the end of the data record for CH4\S5P\SRON due to the cloud screening procude, most of the available TCCON time series ended before this period, and as such did not affect the outcome of this comparison.